-PM Lee Hsien Loong reshuffles Cabinet: 4G leaders now helming two-thirds of ministries
+Cabinet reshuffle: PM Lee Hsien Loong says leadership transition well under way, as 4G leaders come to the fore

 It will also be a somewhat trimmer Cabinet, with 19 members, down from 21.

-The reshuffle, announced Tuesday (April 24), is the third round of changes this parliamentary term, but is the most significant so far.
+The reshuffle is the third round of changes this parliamentary term, but is the most significant so far.

 The last major Cabinet reshuffle was in May 2011, following the general election during which the People's Action Party received its lowest vote share since Independence.
-In what PM Lee then called a "radical change" so to embark on a fresh start, 11 of 14 ministries saw new leaders put in charge.
+In what PM Lee then called a "radical change" so as to embark on a fresh start, 11 of 14 ministries saw new leaders put in charge.

 This time, the focus is squarely on leadership succession.